smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 The "Work with" function allows data of captured job information to be accessed for update.
 This function, driven by the WRKCAPJOB command, should probably be restricted to a limited number of user profiles.
 It may not be appropriate for as wide group of user profiles as the display-only DSPCAPJOB command/function that does not allow changes.

-- **Screen Title**: Work with Captured Jobs
+### WRKCAPR1 - Work with Captured Jobs
-- **Screen ID**: WRKCAPR1

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Work with captured jobs (WRKCAPJOB) (#11)
+Main Menu > Job track menu (#1) > Work with captured jobs (WRKCAPJOB) (#11)

-##### Options
+#### Options

 - **2=Change**: Update the job parameters; also provides access to special update functions for the initial library list, the command line and the LDA content.
 - **3=Copy**: Select a record as the source data for creating a new captured job definition without having to run the Capture Job process again.
 - **4=Delete**: Select one or more records to be deleted, along with all of their associated job definition data (stored in multiple LSAM master files).
 A subsequent prompt screen will present a list of all records selected for deletion before the delete action is confirmed and completed.
 - **5=Detail**: View the details of a captured job (without being concerned about updating them).

-##### Fields
+#### Fields

--  Opt:              Input field where an available option may be typed to act upon a record in the list.
+-  **Opt**:              Input field where an available option may be typed to act upon a record in the list.
--  Search content:   Type in a value that can be found anywhere in the record represented by each line on the list.
+-  **Search content**:   Type in a value that can be found anywhere in the record represented by each line on the list.
 The entire record will be searched, not just the fields displayed in the list.
 Use option 5=Display to see the matching detail that satisfied the search when the cursor appears in the Opt field next to a line on the display.
 The <**Enter**> key or <**F16**> may be used to start a search, and <**F16**> is used to continue the search from the last record found.
--  Capture ID:       The key identifier of each record.
+-  **Capture ID**:       The key identifier of each record.
 For records of type L, this name must be the Captured Job ID or the Job Name of a tracked or queued job.
 For records of type V, this may be any meaningful name that will be used to create a token ID.
 Job names are limited to 10 characters, but a Captured Job ID or token ID can use up to the 12 characters allowed for this field.
--  Job name :         The name the job will use (by default) when it is submitted, same as the job name that was specified when the job was originally captured.
+-  **Job name**:         The name the job will use (by default) when it is submitted, same as the job name that was specified when the job was originally captured.
 (This value may be overridden by various means, including by the job name specified in the OpCon/xps schedule that executes the captured job.)
--  CMD line...:      The first several characters of the job's command line are displayed to help identify each job.
+-  **CMD line...**:      The first several characters of the job's command line are displayed to help identify each job.
 (The full command line content is available in the detailed displays for each record.)

-##### Functions
+#### Functions

 - **F3=Exit**: Quits the display and returns to the menu.
 - **F5=Refresh**: Reload the list display with data from the master file.